I can’t afford to stop.

 Is it within the collective schizophrenias in a mental institution?
 Or a mob of women sick and tired storming Central Police Station unarmed?

-From Keeanga-Yamahtta we learn that these are times for complicated thinking.
-Not that time has ever called for simple contemplation.
+From Keeanga-Yamahtta we learn that these are times that call for complicated thinking.
+Not that time has ever yielded to simple contemplation.
 Arundhati’s portal and the infinite possibilities of with-ness with others and lost opportunities to leave the bauxite in the mountain.

 We are (writing) in difficult times.